 - Q2’s reading is the weakest annual growth rate since Q2 2013, so the rebound in Q3 is great news.

-- This also effectively ends five consecutive quarter of slowing annual GDP growth after peaking at +3.3% back in Q1 2015.
+- This also effectively ends five consecutive quarters of slowing annual GDP growth after peaking at +3.3% back in Q1 2015.

 - Consumer spending, otherwise known as personal consumption expenditure, is still the backbone of the U.S. economy.

 - Consumer spending expanded by 2.6% (4.3% previous) in Q3, adding 1.89% to annualized quarter-on-quarter GDP growth (+2.88% previous).

 - Trade also helped to drive growth, adding 0.87% to annualized quarter-on-quarter growth (+0.18% previous), thanks mainly to the 10.1% surge in exports (+1.8% previous).